leeguhn/kimsimon/content/digitalmedia/renderings.md

 frames

 In the deepest depths of the pandemic, I had a dream.
 It was a utopian vision of a world that was both foreign and home.
-It was soft, colorful, multidimensional, and dare I say perfect - I forgot about the anxieties in my body as I walk across the hard-edged, concrete streets of a brutal world, even just for a moment.
+It was soft, colorful, multidimensional, and dare I say perfect - I had forgotten about the anxieties that I always carry in my body as I walk across the hard-edged, concrete streets of a brutal world, even just for a moment.

 As time stretches between me and that initial vision, I find myself paradoxically moving closer to its essence.
 Through digital sculpting, I tug and pull at my trackpad to produce these components and instruments whose position in time I cannot quite place.
 Through this method of making, each form becomes increasingly complex, composed of grooves and hinges that appear more realistic with every iteration.